aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 1. In a new browser window, open the [Amazon ECS Console](https://console.aws.amazon.com/ecs/)
 2. In the left navigation pane, click on **Clusters**
 3. **Interim step** - In the navigation pane, **turn off New ECS Experience**, to use the old console.
-This is required in the interim until the delete cluster workflow is introduced in the new Amazon ECS console, as mentioned in the Deleting a cluster documentation
+This is required in the interim until to delete cluster workflow is introduced in the new Amazon ECS console, as mentioned in the Deleting a cluster documentation
 4. Click on the cluster **Graviton2ECSCluster** to open
 5. Click on **Delete cluster** button at the top of the page
 6. Confirm your action